-Three Parallel Rivers Natural Reserve in Yunnan Province
+The Three Parallel Rivers of Yunnan Protected Areas

 Three Parallel Rivers Natural Reserve is a UNESCO World Heritage Site, which lies within the drainage basins of the upper reaches of the Yangtze (Jinsha), Lancang (Mekong) and Nujiang (Salween) rivers, in the Yunnan section of the Hengduan Mountains.

 Location: Northwest of Yunnan Province, China

 Why is Three Parallel Rivers Natural Reserve So Special?